-Notice of Hearing: An administrative notice issued by the Director that notifies an alleged violator where and when an enforcement hearing will be held by the Planning Board or the Planning Board's designee to address an alleged violation.
+Notice of Hearing: An administrative document issued by the Director that informs an alleged violator where and when an enforcement hearing will be held by the Board or the Board's designee to address an alleged violation.

-Notice of Violation: A notice issued by an enforcement agent that notifies a recipient of a violation and specifies the remedial action that the recipient must take to avoid further enforcement action.
+Notice of Violation: A document issued by an enforcement agent that informs a recipient of a violation and specifies the remedial action that the recipient must take to avoid further enforcement action.

-Outlot: An area of land shown on a record plat that must not be occupied by a building or other structure requiring a building permit.
+Outlot: An area of land shown on a record plat on which the construction of a building or other structure requiring a building permit is prohibited.

-Owner: A person or other legal entity holding a legal title in the land, not including a mortgagee, lienor, lessee or contract purchaser.
+Owner: A person or other legal entity holding a legal title in the land, not including a mortgagee, lienor, lessee, or contract purchaser.